-Picking up from our original Provia 100F review, we’re going to talk about how we can experiment with this film and the kinds of results you can expect.
+Picking up from my original Provia 100F review, I’m going to talk about how we can experiment with this film and the kinds of results you can expect.

 In this article, we’ll be talking about pushing, cross processing and then pushing and cross processing this film, so buckle up and enjoy the ride!

 If you need the extra speed, Provia 100F will reliably push two stops to EI 400.
 If you need a lot more light and don’t mind getting an aged effect, you can go ahead and shoot it at EI 800, too.
 This film won’t fail you very often but you need to be slightly more careful than with Kodak’s E100VS, or E200.
 Like most slide films, it’s exposure latitude isn’t exactly broad but in my experience, it is more forgiving that Velvia forgiving, especially in strong light.
 You’ll have half a stop over or under to make your mistakes.

 Like all Fuji film, be a little careful of very high contrast scenes and shooting heavily shaded subjects, as there’s a high chance that your images will be left with a grey-blue haze over them.